covjson/cookbook/first-range.md

 The first array axis is `y` (latitude) and the second axis `x` (longitude), as given in `axisNames`.
 With row-major order, the indices of the rightmost axis, here `x`, vary fastest.
 This means that you start with `y=0` and iterate through `x=0..3`, then `y=1` and again `x=0..3`, until `y=3`.
-2. The connection between NdArray axis indices and Domain axis coordinates is determined by the ordering of the Domain axis.
+2. The connection between NdArray axis indices and Domain axis coordinates is established by the ordering of the Domain axis.
 There is a difference between an axis going from 54° to 48° and one going from 48° to 54°.

 If we had switched the NdArray axis order around from y-x to x-y, then our array would look like that: